 The assessment in Section 5.4 and Box 5.1 highlights the different nature, magnitude and uncertainties surrounding additional Earth system feedback.
 The remaining carbon budgets reported in Table 5.8 account for these feedbacks, including corrections due to permafrost CO2 and CH4 feedbacks as well as those due to aerosol and atmospheric chemistry (Section 5.4.8).
 Two of these additional feedbacks (tropospheric ozone and methane lifetime feedbacks) are included in the projections of non-CO2 warming carried out with AR6-calibrated emulators (Box 7.1).
-The remainder of these independent Earth system feedbacks combine to a feedback of about 7 ± 27 PgC K-1 (1-sigma range, or 26 ± 97 GtCO2 °C-1).
-Overall, Section 5.4.8 assessed there to be low confidence in the exact magnitude of these feedbacks and they represent identified additional amplifying factors that scale with additional warming and mostly increase the challenge of limiting global warming to or below specific temperature levels.
+The remainder of these independent Earth system feedbacks combine to a feedback of about 7 ± 27 PgC K–1 (1-sigma range, or 26 ± 97 GtCO2 °C–1).
+Overall, Section 5.4.8 assessed there to be low confidence in the exact magnitude of these feedbacks and they represent identified additional amplifying factors that scale with additional warming, and mostly increase the challenge of limiting global warming to or below specific temperature levels.

 Remaining Carbon Budget